bhavukjain1/TinderSwitch/README.md

 # TinderSwitch
-Get Tinder Plus Paid feature i.e Location Change for FREE on iOS.
+Get Tinder Plus Paid feature, **Location Change** for FREE on iOS.
 On iOS, manipulating GPS is not possible.
 So by using Tinder private APIs, we're manipulating the location of the User.

 # Usage
 Please follow these steps to successfully update the location: